apollographql/router/.changesets/fix_bryn_datadog_exporter_span_metrics.md

-### Datadog span metrics are now supported ([PR #5609](https://github.com/apollographql/router/pull/5609))
+### Support Datadog span metrics ([PR #5609](https://github.com/apollographql/router/pull/5609))

-When using the APM view in Datadog, span metrics will be displayed for any span that was a top level span or has the `_dd.measured` flag set.
+When using the APM view in Datadog, the router now displays span metrics for top-level spans or spans with the `_dd.measured` flag set.

-Apollo Router now sets the `_dd.measured` flag by default for the following spans:
+The router sets the `_dd.measured` flag by default for the following spans:

 * `request`
 * `router`